How to Pass HSK 6: Strategies for Mastering the Exam

 Preparing for HSK 6

-Before you create your plan to conquer the HSK 6, it’s important to have an accurate understanding of your current Chinese level within the HSK framework.
-If you skipped the HSK 5, complete a practice test or browse through the level five books to be sure that you’ve adequately mastered the required level five material.
+Before you create your plan to conquer the HSK 6, get an accurate read on your current level.
+If you skipped HSK 5, take a practice test or browse the level five books first.
+Make sure you've mastered the required level five material before moving on.

-Once you’re ready, follow the steps below to begin preparing for the HSK 6.
+Once you're ready, follow the steps below to begin preparing.

 Step 1: Choose your learning materials

 First, pick your study materials.
-We recommend the 标准教程 HSK Standard Course textbooks, which are authorized by Hanban and designed specifically to prepare students for the HSK tests.
-With audio CDs and lessons concentrated on diverse topics, these books are engaging for more mature learners and teach rich cultural and global trivia in addition to relevant grammar and vocabulary.
+We recommend the 标准教程 HSK Standard Course textbooks, which Hanban authorized and designed specifically for HSK preparation.
+The books include audio CDs and lessons on diverse topics.
+They teach rich cultural and global trivia alongside relevant grammar and vocabulary.

 HSK Standard Course textbooks volumes 1-6